$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Isomorphism with the crossed product

-Hence, in the commutative case, we have that condition (B1), respectively, condition (B2), on $\mathcal{B}=\alg\left(\mathcal{A}, U_{G}\right)$ is equivalent to condition (B1), respectively, condition (B2), on $\tilde\maB = \alg(U_G)$.
-Note that this condition depends on localization on $\cA$ and on the unitary group action $U_G$.
+Hence, in the commutative case, we have that condition (B1), respectively, condition (B2), in $\mathcal{B}=\alg\left(\mathcal{A}, U_{G}\right)$ is equivalent to condition (B1), respectively, condition (B2), in $\tilde\maB = \alg(U_G)$.
+Note that this condition depends on $M$-localization and on the unitary group $U_G$.
 We will see now that under an extra condition, the equivalent conditions (B1) and (B2) are guaranteed just from conditions on $U_G$.